OliverOakley/project_two/README.md

       sudo curl -L "https://github.com/docker/compose/releases/download/${version}/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
       sudo chmod +x /usr/local/bin/docker-compose
 * I then created a docker-compose.yaml file where Docker Compose will be configured.
-* Lastly, to store images, I created a DockerHub account and image repository, that is connected to my GitHub repository.
-    * Originally I planned to use Nexus, but had some issues getting it working, as stated under Risks and Issues.
 ### Images:
 Each service is its own Docker image, with the layers of the image defined in each services' Dockerfile.
 The instructions in each of the Dockerfiles are as follows, where N = service number between 1 and 4: